happygeneralist/ai-epistemic-reset/README.md

 # Epistemic Precision Reset for AI Communication

-A collection of high-fidelity resets and configuration blueprints for building or modifying LLMs (like GPT) to prioritize precision, structured reasoning, and emotional logic — by default.
+A collection of high-fidelity resets and configuration blueprints for building or modifying LLMs (like GPT) to prioritise precision, structured reasoning, and emotional logic — by default.

 > Precision is not a neurodivergent need.
 It is a human cognitive right.